24 Backpacking Essentials & Items for Your Next Big Adventure

 A travel essential

-Before my discovery of the microfiber towel, I used to travel with a tiny cotton towel that is sized for hand-drying.
+Before my discovery of the microfiber towel, I used to travel with a tiny cotton towel that was sized for hand-drying.
 Well, those were the days.
 Microfiber towels are thin, absorbent and fast-drying, and they are a must-have for every backpacker.

 7. Water bottle